sharmaeklavya2/IW16/readme.md

 # IW16

 This is the backend for **Internet Whirlwind 2016**.
 It is written in Python 3.4 and Django 1.8.
+It has also been tested on Django 1.9.
 Currently it only includes API calls and admin interface.

 API calls are documented in `api_doc.html`.
 You can find sample data in `/data/`.